The Davenport (Davenport, Iowa): Partial collapse

 The rear of the building during demolition.

-On May 28, 2023, the building partially collapsed, calling the building's future into question.
-The back part of the building, overlooking a parking lot, had displayed signs of dilapidation and suffered a 6-story collapse causing millions of dollars in damage.
-Complaints had been made by residents which had led to brick work and other repairs being made to the structure.
-At the time of the collapse repair work was under way, but the brick work had been completed and deemed structurally sound by an outside engineer.
-Additional damage had occurred to the building after a derecho in August 2020, which had resulted in some residents having to evacuate the building.
+On May 28, 2023, at approximately 5 p.m.
+CDT, the building partially collapsed.
+The collapse destroyed a significant section of the building's rear and killed three people.
+The collapse caused millions of dollars in damage.

+At the time of the collapse there were 53 residents registered as living in the 80-unit building.
+Surveillance footage obtained by CNN shows a chunk of the rear's brick façade falling underneath a second-story window.
+The lower portion of the wall proceeded to crumble, followed by more façade falling.
+In the final minute before the collapse, a support brace bends before part of the building collapsed at approximately 5:00 p.m.
+CDT.
+One resident remembers hearing booming sounds but had figured they were coming from the street outside, until neighbors started screaming.
+She picked up her toddler and ran, but soon found that at least one staircase was blocked by debris.

 Eight people were rescued and about a dozen others were escorted out of the building, with additional search and rescue delayed until water and gas utilities could be shut off.
 On May 29, the city initially stated that there was no credible information that anyone was missing and that they would move forward with demolition plans the next day.
-However, after a over 150 person search effort that used thermal imaging, drones and search and rescue dogs, a missing resident was discovered alive and rescued from her fourth-story window.
+However, after an over 150 person search effort that used thermal imaging, drones and search and rescue dogs, a missing resident was discovered alive and rescued from her fourth-story window.
 Five tenants were still unaccounted for, two of which were reportedly in the building during the collapse and were still reportedly missing after a search on May 30 where several animals were rescued from the building.
 On June 3 the body of one of the missing tenants was recovered from the rubble of the collapsed building.
 On June 5, the remains of two other victims were recovered.

-Multiple people protested at the site, with signs such as "Save Lives Not Property" in regards to the multiple people still reportedly missing.
+Multiple people protested at the site, with signs such as "Save Lives Not Property" in regard to the multiple people still reportedly missing.
 The City of Davenport filed a new enforcement action against the building owner, Andrew Wold, and he was fined $300 for failure to maintain the structure and $95 in court fees.

+After the collapse an inspector working for the City of Davenport altered an inspection record on the building from PASS to FAIL, indicating an attempt to change the original status of the building's condition and calling into question the integrity of Davenport's inspection process.

+Victims

+Three people died, aged between 42 and 60 years-old.
+On June 3, the body of one of the missing tenants was recovered from the rubble of the collapsed building.
+On June 5, the remains of two other victims were recovered.

+At least one resident was severely injured in the collapse, with one of her legs having to be amputated in order for her to be safely extracted from the rubble.